 If you’re looking for blueberries like the kind you buy in the grocery store, look elsewhere.
-The Colorado high country “blueberries” I’m talking about are not those, but several related species of Vacciniums that are smaller, and grow not on a bush but in the groundcover under your feet in the high country.
-Whereas cultivated blueberries have round depressions surrounded by a crown, our small high country wild blueberries have a round stamp in the berry, but no crown.
-They can be red, maroon, dark blue, powder blue, purple-blue, to almost black, and they range from translucent to opaque.
+The Colorado high country “blueberries” I’m talking about are not those, but several related species of Vaccinium that are smaller, and grow not on a bush but in the groundcover under your feet in the high country.
+Whereas cultivated blueberries have round depressions surrounded by a crown, our small high country wild blueberries have a round stamp in the berry, but usually not much in the way of a crown.
+They can be red, maroon, dark blue, powder blue, or purple-blue to almost black, and they range from translucent to opaque.

 I generally refer to these high country blueberries as “huckleberries.”
-There are quite a few names that people use for the wild Vacciniums up here— grouseberries, whortleberries, bilberries, huckleberries, and blueberries among them.
-But just the other day as I was trying for maybe the hundredth time to disambiguate a couple of our local species (having not, on hand, a best friend who is a local botanist though I would appreciate one very much), I read in Weber & Wittmann’s Flora of Colorado (2012 ed.) that it is not correct to call them huckleberries, and that “blueberry” is the correct common name.
+There are quite a few names that people use for the wild Vacciniums up here—grouseberries, whortleberries, bilberries, huckleberries, and blueberries among them.
+But just the other day as I was trying for maybe the hundredth time to distinguish between a couple of our local species, I read in Weber & Wittmann’s Flora of Colorado (2012 ed.) that it is not correct to call them huckleberries, and that “blueberry” is the correct common name.
 So I thought I’d try that name for this post and see how it felt.

-I know of at least three distinct species of Vacciniums up here—the small, red Vaccinium scoparium; a powder-blue-berried, fat oval-leaved, very-low-lying species that grows high up in the hills at and above treeline; and the common ones I found yesterday.
+I know of at least three distinct species of Vacciniums up here—the small, red Vaccinium scoparium; the powder-blue-berried, fat oval-leaved, very-low-lying V. caespitosum that grows high up in the hills at and above treeline; and the common V. myrtillus I found yesterday.
 Confusing matters, they can interbreed.

-I didn’t see any Boletus edulis on my hike, but I did find a couple fly agaric buttons, which grow into the red-and-white Amanita muscaria “toadstools” of stories.
+I didn’t see any porcini mushrooms on my hike, but I did find a couple fly agaric buttons, which grow into the red-and-white Amanita muscaria “toadstools” of stories.
 They were still in their cracked yellowy button form, pushing their funny way up through the duff.

 It was not until the way back down that I came to the land of 10,000 blueberries, closer to the trailhead and human activity, in a zone of mixed aspen and conifer.
 I couldn’t believe how many berries draped each small plant, double or triple my good find up high.
 When they’re like that you can gather them by gently raking the plant with one hand, holding the other underneath to catch them, and then transferring berries a handful at a time into a collecting container.
 I spent another 30 minutes or so in this patch until my back started hurting from bending over for so long.
 I managed to get one container full.
 Not a lot, but enough to share with Gregg and Butter.
 They really are precious.
 (The berries, I mean, as well as Gregg and Butter.)
 And now I know of another a good patch.

-Through the Incidental Use Policy, many US Forest Service jurisdictions allow collection of a small amount of wild product for use in a meal the same day, a policy designed in particular for backpackers hoping to add wild food to their dinners.
+Through the Incidental Use Policy, many US Forest Service jurisdictions allow collection of a small amount of wild plants for use in a meal the same day, a policy designed in particular for backpackers hoping to add wild food to their dinners.
 In our local forests, collecting for commercial use is not allowed without a Special Use Permit.
-(Mushrooms are the exception.
-A free permit can be obtained at the Dillon Ranger District; it allows a season-long total of 67 pounds of mushrooms for personal consumption.)
+(For mushrooms, a free permit can be obtained at the Dillon Ranger District.)

 Gregg was surprised and delighted to see the berries.
 First, he jumped up off the couch and whipped up some shortbread cookies with them.
-The cookies were very tasty, although the leftovers were no longer crumbly by morning due to the moisture in the berries, so Gregg is going to have to tweak the recipe a little.
+The cookies were very tasty, although the leftovers were no longer crumbly by morning due to the moisture in the berries, so he will have to tweak the recipe a little.
 Still, it was a fabulous treat, especially hot out of the oven.

 The next night, I cleaned the remaining berries of leaves, hard, white, undeveloped berries, and small woody matter and divided them into two jars.
 “Here are some cleaned huckleberries,” I told Gregg.
 “Do you want to do something with them?
 Or should I sprinkle sugar on them and let them macerate?”
 He ended up eating half the jar with a fork.
 I’m not complaining.
 I’m glad there’s a way to get fruit into this notorious fruit-hater.